lifoo/lifoo.github.io/_posts/2020-12-26-jekyll_on_github_io.md

 For more details and the better reading experience, please check out the [tutorials on demo site](https://chirpy.cotes.info/categories/tutorial/).
 In the meanwhile, a copy of the tutorial is also available on the [Wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).

-## Contributing

-The old saying, "Two heads are better than one."
-Consequently, welcome to report bugs, improve code quality or submit a new feature.
-For more information, see [contributing guidelines](.github/CONTRIBUTING.md).

 ## Credits

 This theme is mainly built with [Jekyll](https://jekyllrb.com/) ecosystem, [Bootstrap](https://getbootstrap.com/), [Font Awesome](https://fontawesome.com/) and some other wonderful tools (their copyright information can be found in the relevant files).